 Showrooming | noun | showˑroomˑing – The act of visiting a store or stores to examine and try a product before buying it online for a lower price.
 Ex: “As more consumers are showrooming, e-commerce is now a direct threat to brick-and-mortar retailers.”

-Online retailers are now creating apps to make showrooming easier.
-One leading online retail company has launched a price-checking app that offers 5 percent off any item that is scanned if the item exists on their site.
+One way that online retailers are making the most of today’s mobile showrooming trend is that they are now creating apps to make showrooming from an electronic device easier.
+For example, one leading online retail company has launched a price-checking app that offers 5 percent off any item that is scanned if the item exists on their site.
 Price-check mobile applications are making the showrooming process faster and easier.

 Electronics and appliances are among the most showroomed categories.
 Over 60 percent of consumers who are shopping for these types of products are using their smartphones on a regular basis.
 They tend to know and understand technology more than the average person, allowing them to fully research their options.
 For this reason, showrooming is very popular.
 Electronics and appliances also tend to be high-cost, leading to consumers looking for cheaper possibilities.